Life beyond Death: evidence for survival

 Biblical scholars generally see hell as representing a state of ‘eternal separation from God’.
 Although most theologians have traditionally believed that hell is a place of unending conscious torment, some now believe that the suffering will not last forever but will end with the soul’s annihilation.

-The traditional notions of heaven and hell are too silly be taken seriously.
+The traditional notions of heaven and hell are difficult to take seriously.
 How could anything done in a single life on earth warrant either an eternity of perfect bliss or an eternity of excruciating agony?
 It is insane to suggest that people should be sent to hell simply for not believing in Jesus, regardless of how many good and noble deeds they may have done in their lives.
 Or that people who have committed terrible atrocities should go straight to heaven simply because they turn to Jesus before they die.
 Such a scenario is at odds with the idea of a perfect, loving and just God, and is more likely to have been dreamed up by ignorant theologians and power-hungry priests.

 Some theologians argue that hell is compatible with God’s justice and mercy because God does not interfere with the soul’s free choice.
 However, since God supposedly created our souls himself, and determines what conditions people are born into, he clearly bears some responsibility for how people turn out.
 Since he is supposed to be omniscient, he must know in advance how good or bad the souls he creates will be and whether they will believe in him.
 And since he is also supposed to be all-powerful, he could create better-quality souls if he felt like it.